 A flipped classroom is one where the lectures become the homework and the traditional homework tasks take place in the lesson time.

 Lucky for you there is many teachers who have already jumped into Genius Hour and 20% Time Projects.
 Even luckier is that they have shared their experiences online, in books, in interviews, webinars, and in courses.
 I offer teachers a free four-part mini-course on Genius Hour and 20% Time (you can check it out there).
 I’m also teaching an online course this upcoming Fall Semester for the University of Pennsylvania Graduate School of Education.
+If you want to see exactly how to get started, and then be walked through the process by me and other teachers taking the course, check it out here and pre-register before it is too late.

 Newsletter_april_2016.
 Technology and Interactive Notebooks – Teaching Without a Quill.
 This is 100% inspired by Ditch the Book writer Matt Miller using sketch notes and incorporation of technology.

 Photo by Tim Laman.
-Visit the Birds-of-Paradise Project: Events & Resources.
+Visit the Birds-of-Paradise Project Website.
 Color Blindness in the Classroom: Part 1 – Color Blind Friendly Charts – tekhnologic.
 Back in January, Joanna Malefaki from My ELT Rambles asked me if there was a way to customize charts so that they were more color blind friendly.

 She wanted to create charts that weren’t just based on color.
 She wanted to incorporate lines, dots and patterns.
 So, Joanna and I ended up collaborating for some time; emailing drafts back and forth and designing some examples.
 That collaboration eventually resulted in this post.
 Joanna has written an introduction that explains a little bit about color blindness before I continue by discussing the examples and tutorial videos.

 & Glore, P. (2010).
 The impact of design and aesthetics on usability, credibility, and learning in an online environment.
 Online Journal of Distance Learning Administration, 13(4), DuCharme-Hanson, R. & Dupin-Bryant, P. (2005).
 Course planning for online adult learners.TechTrends, March/April, 49(2), p.
 31-39.
 Ice, P., Curtis, R., Phillips, P, & Well, J. (2007).

 Infograph/Poster Making – Teaching Without a Quill.
 Have students make info graphics and posters quickly and easily using this wonderful website!

 Piktochart has pre-made backgrounds, fonts, and layouts that make designing an info graph on what you are teaching simple.
 Or, have students show what they know after a unit or a lesson by creating their own piktochart.
 Check the screencast below to get a brief introduction to how to use Piktochart.
+Also below are some of my students work using Piktochart infographs.
+Students in my class have used Piktochart to make an infograph on the Electoral College, an infograph on the differences between Federalism and Anti-Federalism, and a poster to join the Federalists!
 Flipped-Learning Toolkit: Overcoming Common Hurdles.
 Editor's Note: This post was co-authored by Aaron Sams, Managing Director of FlippedClass.com and founding member of the Flipped Learning Network.
-Flipping your classroom is a great way to move from "sage on the stage" to "guide on the side. " Discussion Questions and Projects for Use With Any Film that is a Work of Fiction.
+Flipping your classroom is a great way to move from "sage on the stage" to "guide on the side. " But that shift can also bring about a number of other complications.

+For instance: Discussion Questions and Projects for Use With Any Film that is a Work of Fiction.
 Note: In some of the questions we have used the term "major characters. " Before asking the questions, have the class identify the major characters.
 In addition, these questions can also be limited to one or more characters.
 Characterization is delineated through: (1) the character's thoughts, words, speech patterns, and actions; (2) the narrator's description; and (3) the thoughts, words, and actions of other characters.
 Index of / 13 Apps That Help You Teach Global Citizenship.